Mission Statement

 Membership on Board of Trustees:

 The Board of Trustees of the Nortonville Public Library shall consist of seven (7) members appointed by the city for four (4) year terms beginning May 1.
-Members appointed to the Library Board shall be residents of the city of Nortonville or the Norton Township.
-Vacancies occasioned by removal from the city, resignation or otherwise shall be filled by appointment for the unexpired term.
+Members appointed to the Library Board shall be residents of the city of Nortonville or the Norton Township, Vacancies occasioned by removal from the city, resignation or otherwise shall be filled by appointment for the unexpired term.
 No person who has been appointed for two (2) consecutive four-year terms to a Library Board shall be eligible for further appointment to such Board until two years after the expiration of the second term.
-Members of the Library Board shall receive no compensation for their services as such but shall be allowed their actual and necessary expenses in attending meetings and in carrying out their duties as members.

-No business shall be conducted, bill approved or warrant ordered unless a majority of the Board members are present (4 of &).
+No business shall be conducted, bill approved or warrant ordered unless a majority of the Board members are present (4 of 7).

 Order of business for regular meetings shall be as follows:

-1. Call to order-roll call
+- Call to order-roll call

-2. Reading of previous meeting minutes
+- Reading of previous meeting minutes

-3. Correspondence and communications
+- Correspondence and communications

-4. Treasurers report
+- Treasurers report

-5. Committee report
+- Committee report

-6. Unfinished business
+- Unfinished business

-7. New business
+- New business

-8. Librarians report
+- Librarians report

-9. Adjournment
+- Adjournment

-Roberts Rules of Order shall govern in the parliamentary procedure of the
+Roberts Rules of Order shall govern in the parliamentary procedure of the Board.

 The Board has the responsibility of making and directing the policy of the library, in accordance at all times with the Statutes of the State of Kansas.
 Its responsibilities include promotion of library interests, securing adequate funds to carry on the work satisfactorily, and the administration and control of library funds, property and equipment.

-The Board shall select a director who shall be the administrative officer under the direction and review of the Board.
-He/she shall be responsible for the operation of the Library under the financial conditions set forth in the annual budget, and for such responsibilities as are delegated to him by the Board.
-The Director shall attend all regular and special board meetings The Board shall formulate and adopt all policy procedures.
-The Director shall be charged with administering the policy.
+Library under the financial conditions set forth in the annual budget, and for such responsibilities as are delegated to him by the Board.
+The Director shall attend all regular and special board meetings The Board shall formulate and adopt all policy procedures.· The Director shall be charged with administering the policy.

-The Nortonville Public Library, established for the purpose of providing educational, informational and recreational needs of the people in the community and the surrounding area.
+The Nortonville Public Library was established for the purpose of providing educational, informational and recreational needs of the people in the community and the surrounding area.
 It supports and encourages life-long learning with special emphasis on educational activities for preschool children.
 It supports cooperation among all types of libraries in all parts of the state of Kansas.

-1. The library will collect and provide information on the concerns of the community.
+- The library will collect and provide information on the concerns of the community.

-1. The library will provide opportunities for life-long learning through materials.
+- The library will provide opportunities for life-long learning through materials.

-2. The library will seek to fulfill every request made by library patrons to the extent that it is possible, whether it be through interlibrary loan or securing the services of the system or purchasing materials that may be used by the whole community.
+- The library will seek to fulfill every request made by library patrons to the extent

-3. The library will procure materials specifically suited to the needs of preschool children.
+- The library will procure materials specifically suited to the needs of preschool children.

-4. The library will endeavor to provide programming especially suited to children including a Story Hour and a Summer Reading Program.
+- The library will endeavor to provide programming especially suited to children including a Story Hour and a Summer Reading Program.

-5. The library shall encourage out-of-school adults by providing information on crafts, quilting and information of a general nature.
+- The library shall encourage out-of-school adults by providing information on crafts, quilting and information of a general nature.

 Nortonville Public Library